bytebutcher/pydfql/docs/USER_GUIDE.md

 ## 4. Query Language

-The query language in the python-dict-display-filter library provides a wide range of operations, comparisons, and logical operators to help retrieving the desired subset of data.
+The query language provides a wide range of operations, comparisons, and logical operators to help retrieving the desired subset of data.
 This section introduces the query language and its components, including fields, comparisons, field types, combining expressions, slice operator, membership operator, and functions.